-A large proportion of the consolidated group's assets are intangible in nature, consisting of goodwill, customer contracts and trademarks acquired on business combination as well as software.
+A large proportion of the consolidated entity's assets are intangible in nature, consisting of goodwill, customer contracts and trademarks acquired on business combination as well as software.
 These assets as well as any deferred taxes are excluded from the calculation of net tangible assets per security.

-Net tangible assets per share at 30 June 2017 was (16.0) (30 June 2016: 1.6) cents per share.
+Net tangible assets per share at 30 June was (16.0) (2016: 1.6) cents per share.

-Net assets per share at 30 June 2017 was \$2.12 (30 June 2016: \$1.49) per share.
+Net assets per share at 30 June was \$2.12 (2016: \$1.49) per share.